-AIDS TO NAVIGATION (FSO-AN).
-The FSO-AN Officer oversees the flotilla's Chart Updating (CU) and Aids to Navigation efforts.
+NAVIGATION SYSTEMS (FSO-NS) The FSO-NS Officer oversees the flotilla's Chart Updating (CU) and Aids to Navigation (ATON) efforts.
 The job includes checking Private Aids to Navigation (PATONs).
-For this last effort, the flotilla must have enough qualified Aids Verifiers (AV).
-Many flotillas also appoint the FSO-AN as the Aids Verifier Examiner (AVE).
-The AVE qualifies potential Aids Verifiers.
+For this mission, the flotilla must have enough qualified Aids Verifiers (AV).

-PUBLIC AFFAIRS (FSO-PA).
-This staff officer works in cooperation with other staff officers to get maximum local publicity on flotilla activities.
+PUBLIC AFFAIRS (FSO-PA) This staff officer works in cooperation with other staff officers to get maximum local publicity on flotilla activities.